Read Data from a Kafka Topic in Go programming language Example

 }

-Kafka Consumer application is ready.
-Next, run the consumer application.
-Send data to the Kafka topic using the Producer application.
-As soon as there is data in the Kafka topic, it will be read by the consumer.
+The Consumer application is ready.
+Run the Consumer application, and then send data to the Kafka topic using the Producer application.
+Once data is available in the Kafka topic, the Consumer will read it.